Integrable mappings and the notion of anticonfinement

-was studied.
-It is manifestly not of QRT type [\refdef\qrt] and, moreover, it is not integrable, something that can be easily seen by computing the homogeneous degree growth of its iterates.
+This mapping is manifestly not of QRT type [\qrt] and, moreover, it is not integrable, something that can be easily seen by computing the homogeneous degree growth of its iterates.
 Starting from initial conditions of the form $x_0$ (of degree 0) and $x_1=p/q$ and calculating the degrees in $(p,q)$ of the successive iterates, we find the sequence 0, 1, 2, 4, 8, 14, 24, 40, 66, 108, 176, 286, 464, 752, 1218, $\dots$.
 It is straightforward to verify that for $n\ge4$ these degrees obey the recursion relation $d_{n+1}=2d_n-d_{n-2}$.
-They therefore grow exponentially with a ratio equal to the golden mean $(1+\sqrt 5)/2$, the algebraic entropy being the logarithm of the latter.
+They therefore grow exponentially with a dynamical degree equal to the golden mean $(1+\sqrt 5)/2$.

-When studying the singularity structure of (\eqi) one finds that it has two confined singularities corresponding to the patterns $\{\pm1,0,\infty,\mp1\}$.
-As explained in the introduction, the fact that nonintegrability coexists with confined singularities no longer constitutes a paradox thanks to the full-deautonomisation approach.
-As shown in [\redeem], one must consider the possible non-autonomous extension of (\eqi)

-where $a_n$ is a function of $n$ determined such that the singularity patterns for the autonomous and non-autonomous cases coincide.
-We thus find for $a_n$ the constraint